 - Are you professionally registered?

-- My child is on a waiting list for a speech and language therapy appointment with the NHS.
-Can we see you as well?
+- Some of our pupils are already on a waiting list for a speech and language therapy assessment with the NHS.
+Can they see you as well?

 Are you professionally registered?

 Yes.
 We are registered with the Health Care Professionals Council and the Royal College of Speech and Language Therapists.
 This means that we have a professional responsibility to ensure high standards of care and continue to develop our clinical skills.

 Rachael is also registered with the Association of Speech and Language Therapists in Independent Practice and is a member of the North West ASLTIP group.

 We have Medical Malpractice and Public Liability insurance through membership with Royal College of Speech and Language Therapists.
 A certificate is available on request.